SeaQL/seaql.github.io/Seaography/docs/06-access-control/06-considerations.md

 ## Professional Support

-If you need technical advice and support, you’re welcome to [consult with SeaQL.org](mailto:hello@sea-ql.org).
+If you need technical advice and support, you're welcome to [consult with SeaQL.org](mailto:hello@sea-ql.org).
 Our team can help you adopt and unlock the full potential of the Rust + SeaQL ecosystem by providing expert consulting to support your software development.